elastisys/compliantkubernetes/docs/user-guide/alerts.md

 ### Detailed example

 PrometheusRules have two features, either the rules _alert_ based on an expression, or the rules `record` based on an expression.
-The former is the way to create alerting rules and the latter is a way to precompute complex queries that will be stored as separate metrics:
+The former is the way to create alerting rules and the latter is a way to pre-compute complex queries that will be stored as separate metrics:

 ```yaml
 apiVersion: monitoring.coreos.com/v1